Visit to Rekawa Beach to See Leatherback and Green Turtles

 “The egg chamber has collapsed.
 She’ll probably go back to the sea.
 Make two lines so she can pass.
 Wait.
 Looks like she’s going to try again.
 Right there.
 Back up.
 Stay 10 meters away.
 No flash.
 No white light.”

 It’s now 10:30pm.
-We’ve been on the beach for 2 hours and everyone is worried that we won’t get to see the turtle lay her eggs.
+We’ve been on the beach for 2 hours and everyone is worried that we won’t get to see the green turtle lay her eggs.
 The tide is also coming in, closer and closer to us.

 45 minutes pass.